dafoumiR24/Expression-Profiles-Validation/README.md

 __Input arguments__

-Exprs_table: a data frame containing normalized expression values for a series of samples, with rows corresponding to features and columns to samples
+_Exprs_table_: a data frame containing normalized expression values for a series of samples, with rows corresponding to features and columns to samples
-Pheno_data_table: a data frame containing biological information of samples with rows corresponding to samples and columns to biological variables
+_Pheno_data_table_: a data frame containing biological information of samples with rows corresponding to samples and columns to biological variables
-pheno_var2study: a character string of phenotype dataset column name corresponding to a biological variable to be studied
+_pheno_var2study_: a character string of phenotype dataset column name corresponding to a biological variable to be studied
-PCs: a numeric vector containing the PCs to be ploted
+_PCs_: a numeric vector containing the PCs to be ploted
-labels: logical value.
+_labels_: logical value.
 If TRUE it labels the observations
-circle: logical value.
+_circle_: logical value.
 If TRUE it draws a correlation circle
-ellipse: logical value.
-If TRUE it draws a normal data ellipse for each group var.axes: logical value.
+_ellipse_: logical value.
+If TRUE it draws a normal data ellipse for each group _var.axes_: logical value.
 If TRUE it draws arrows for the variables (mRNAs, miRNAs).
-outputFileFolder: a character string indicating the output directory pathway
+_outputFileFolder_: a character string indicating the output directory pathway

 __Output data files__